-Soprano Brianna J. Robinson, whom The Boston Globe proclaimed as, “...a radiant voice and presence” is a native of Ravenna, Ohio.
-She is a former Jane and Steven Akin Emerging Artist with Boston Lyric Opera where she covered and performed roles such as Lucy in Gregory Spears’ Fellow Travelers, Mimi (cover) in Puccini’s La Boheme, Lena in Ana Solokovic’s Svabda and covered several roles in Paul Ruders’ The Handmaid’s Tale.
-She recently stepped on stage as Julie in Rhiannon Giddens and Michael Abels’ 2023 Pulitzer Prize-winning opera, Omar
+She is a former Jane and Steven Akin Emerging Artist with Boston Lyric Opera, where she covered and performed roles such as Lucy in Gregory Spears’ Fellow Travelers, Mimi (cover) in Puccini’s La Boheme, Lena in Ana Sokolovic’s Svabda, and covered several roles in Paul Ruders’ The Handmaid’s Tale.
+In 2023, she stepped on stage as Julie in Rhiannon Giddens and Michael Abels’ 2023 Pulitzer Prize-winning opera, Omar.
+In the 23-24 season, Ms. Robinson returned to Boston Lyric Opera, stepping into the role of Leontine in Joseph Bologne, Chevalier de Saint-George’s The Anonymous Lover

 Ms. Robinson is a proud graduate of Ohio Wesleyan University and the Eastman School of Music.